-California prohibits any person from:
+California generally prohibits a person from:

 - Selling a BB device to a person under age 18.1

 - Furnishing a BB device to a person under age 18 without the permission of the minor’s parent or legal guardian.2

 - Possessing any “instrument that expels a metallic projectile such as a BB or a pellet, through the force of air pressure, CO pressure, or spring action, or any spot marker gun,” on the grounds of or within any public or private school providing instruction in grades K-12, without the written permission of the school principal.3

 - Drawing or exhibiting an imitation firearm in a threatening manner in such a way that a reasonable person would fear bodily harm, except in self-defense.4 An “imitation firearm” is any BB device, toy gun, replica of a firearm, or other device that is so substantially similar in coloration and overall appearance to an existing firearm that a reasonable person would perceive that the device is a firearm.5

 - Openly displaying or exposing any imitation firearm in a “public place.”6